ermarinz/pNumAPI/README.md

 ## Usage
 ### Extract Phone Numbers from URL Text
-Format:
+URL format:

     localhost:8080/api/phonenumbers/parse/text/My%20Phone%20Number%20String%3A%20905-491-5050

-pNumAPI will inspect a short string of text within a URL, and return a json formatted response containing a list of valid phone numbers found within the string.
+pNumAPI will inspect a short string of text within the URL, and return a json formatted response containing a list of valid phone numbers found within the string.
 This method first builds a list of possible phone numbers limited to the following formats:

     (123) 456-7890
     (123)456-7890